asteroid-team/torch-audiomentations/README.md

 # Current state

-torch-audiomentations is in a very early development stage.
+torch-audiomentations is in a very early development stage, so it's not ready for prime-time yet.
 Meanwhile, star the repo and stay tuned!

 # Development